TM312/mllrs.io/content/articles/deploying-using-terraform-google-cloud.md.md

 ## Technologies in use

 ### Terraform
-<a href="https://www.terraform.io/">Terraform</a> is infrastructure as code software tool.
+<NuxtLink href="https://www.terraform.io/">Terraform</NuxtLink> is infrastructure as code software tool.
 That is you declare the configuration for the resources you use, such as Github or AWS/Google Cloud in configuration files.
 Thereby you create the base for fast and consistent setup of these resources and more generally a consistent CI/CD workflow.
 Terraform configurations are written as yml files using a special Hashicorp syntax.
 However, understanding and learning the syntax is not too difficult.

 ### Github Actions